Fatal Workplace Injuries

 • Minor children under the age of 25 (must be enrolled in school full-time or be mentally or physically disabled)

-How Long Do Death Benefits Last?
+How Long Do Death Benefits Last in Illinois?

 In general, families can receive death benefits for up to 25 years or until they have been paid $750,000 in benefits, whichever comes first.
 If the surviving spouse remarries but still has minor children (under 18), the death benefits will continue.

-We understand how difficult this time is for you, which is why we want to provide you with the legal guidance and support you need as you focus this time on grieving and healing.
+We understand how difficult this time is for you, which is why we want to provide you with the legal guidance and support you need as you focus on grieving and healing.
 Visit our testimonials page to see what our clients have to say about working with our team.

 Clients Share Their Stories